 Sex is one of the most intimate aspects to being a human being.
 COVID-19 is making safe intimacy far more difficult, but not impossible!
+It’s important to take your sexual wellness seriously, especially during a Pandemic.
 Below are some suggestions you can consider that can greatly reduce the risk of transmission.

 - have sex with multiple partners.

 - share sex toys.

 - have sex with someone you don’t trust is practicing safe social distancing.